Combodo/iTop/readme.txt

 2.1.
 Requirements
 2.2.
 Install procedure
 2.3.
 CRON
 2.4.
+Upgrading from 2.0.0
-Migration from previous version
+2.5.
+Migration from 1.x versions
 3. FEATURES
 3.1.
-Changes since 1.2.1
+Changes since 2.0.0
 3.2.
 Known limitations
 3.3.
 Known issues

 1. ABOUT THIS RELEASE
    ==================
-Thank you for downloading the 14th packaged release of iTop.
+Thank you for downloading the 15th packaged release of iTop.
-This version is a major release, with a new datamodel, editable dashboards, user customizable lists and user shortcuts.
+This version is a maintenance release, with quite a few bug fixes and two enhancements.

-The documentation is available as a Wiki: http://www.combodo.com/wiki
+The documentation about iTop is available as a Wiki: http://www.combodo.com/wiki

 iTop is released under the AGPL (v3) license.
 (Check license.txt in this directory).
-The source code of iTop can be found on SourceForge: http://itop.sourceforge.net
+The source code of iTop can be found on SourceForge: https://sourceforge.net/p/itop/code/

 1.1 What's new?
     ---------------------------
-This version comes with an enhanced data model (but you can keep the existing one, see the upgrade section hereafter).
-- Virtualization, Data Centers, and Storage are now optional modules of the CMDB
-- You can choose between fully ITIL-compliant tickets or a simpler model for managing user requests, incidents and changes

-End users can customize the GUI:
-- Dashboards become editable
-- List of objects are configurable per user (list of columns and sort order)
-- Some application settings can be overriden: language, favorite organizations, ...
-- Users can create shortcuts to any list of objects
+This version brings a number of bug fixes since 2.0.0 and two enhancements:
+- CRON jobs are now scheduled according to their "periodicity"
+- A new REST/JSON web service API is available (documented at: http://www.combodo.com/wiki/doku.php?id=advancedtopics:rest_json)

+... and about 40 bug fixes.

-1.2 Should I upgrade to 2.0.0?
+1.2 Should I upgrade to 2.0.1?
     -------------------------------
-Yes, we recommend you to upgrade.
+Considering that iTop 2.0.1 fully compatible with iTop 2.0.0 and the number of bugs fixed, we recommend you to upgrade.

-Please note that upgrading an installation of iTop 1.x will preserve your original data model and data.
-Would you like to benefit from the new modelization of the data, then you have to install 2.0 from scratch and migrate your data between the two applications by exporting and importing them back.

-This version fixes a significant number of issues (see the list below).
-It also comes with significant improvements to the end-user experience:
-- editable dashboards
-- customize lists
-- user preferences
-- personal shortcuts

-Moreover, the performance has been improved.
-The gain is much more visible if you manage thousands of CIs and tickets in iTop.

 1.3 Special Thanks To:
     -----------------